 40110 Regular Wages.
 Staff includes: Accounting Supervisor (Sales Tax), Sales Tax 43310 Advertising.
-Decrease due to change in which Sales Tax delinquency Specialist, Senior Account Clerk, and an Account Clerk.
+Decrease due to change in which Sales Tax delinquency publications are no longer required to be published in periodicals.

 43011 Contractual Services.
 Sales Tax Division's share (50%) of web reports and 43720 Equipment Maintenance.
 Reduction caused by new scanners electronic payment system (\$3,150), and creation/revision of scannable or other purchased in FY24 not needing maintenance contracts.
 Allocation fo forms (\$5,000).